particle-iot/docs/src/content/webhooks.md

 Limits
 ===

-Web requests via webhooks have the potential to cause side-effects anywhere on the internet, with any service, which is awesome.
-In being a responsible member of the Internet community, we want to make sure we're not sending unwanted requests to sites, or sending too much traffic, or causing errors.
+Web requests via webhooks can go almost anywhere on the internet, with any service, which is awesome.
+In being responsible members of the Internet community, we want to make sure we're not sending unwanted requests to sites, or sending too much traffic, or causing errors.
 For this reason we ask that you make sure you have permission to make requests to any sites you configure hooks for, and that you're sending those requests within their usage policies.
 We will generally disable any hooks, or adjust rate limiting if we hear from site administrators that contact us about issues.

 We also have a handful of rate limits that we hope will provide you a ton of usability, while also protecting against accidental abuse, they fall into 3 categories: